Dementias 2026 Programme

 - A Legal Perspective

-Alex Ruck Keene, Barrister, writer and educator, 39 Essex Chambers & Visiting Professor at the Dickson Poon School of Law at King's College London
+Alex Ruck Keene, Barrister, Professor of Practice, 39 Essex Chambers & King's College London

 - A Clinical Perspective